itzRoma/computer-architecture-2/README.md

-# computer architecture 2

-Doing labs for ca2.
+# starter branch for labs